30+ Ways to Avoid Holiday Weight Gain

 - If I consume this food/drink, will I feel like I’ve lost control?

 - If consume this food/drink, will I feel shame, blame, or guilt?

 “Be honest with yourself, and if the answer is yes—usually to both—then get out of there,” advises Peeke.
 “There are plenty of treats you can have without feeling any of those emotions.”
 Tend to suffer from self-blame?
 Here are expert-approved strategies to stop feeling guilty all the time.

 Recognize your triggers

 Emotional eating and drinking come into play during the holidays when you may be forced to spend time with critical relatives, unpleasant co-workers, or people you have a toxic relationship with.
 Those situations may act as a trigger.
 “Are you consuming alcoholic beverages, for example, to deal with those emotions or that stress?” asks Rydin-Gray.
 Think about the things that can trigger overeating or drinking for the rest of the year, and make an extra effort to avoid those situations or at least be prepared for them.
-You should also check out these tips on how to end a toxic friendship.

 Don’t accept holiday weight gain